knipknap/django-find/README.md

 ### JSON-based search

-To make it easy to do complex searches spanning multiple models.
+To make it easy to do complex searches spanning multiple models, another method is provided.
 For example, you may want to allow for custom searches that let the user choose which models and columns to include.
-In other words, a user interface like
-this:
+In other words, a user interface like this:

 ![Custom Search](https://raw.githubusercontent.com/knipknap/django-find/master/docs/custom.png)